Republicans decry Michigan governor's latest stay-home order

 “The fewer people that are out and about, the less likely it can continue to spread and threaten our lives and our economy,” she said Monday.

-Republicans who control the Legislature are upset because she did not align Michigan with a federal agency's revised list of critical infrastructure, which would allow more people to return to work.
-The list is advisory and not a directive.
+GOP legislators are upset because she did not align Michigan with a federal agency's revised list of critical infrastructure, which would have allowed more people to return to work.
+The list is advisory and not a directive, but House Speaker Lee Chatfield says the state should transition to asking which activities are safe or unsafe rather than essential vs. nonessential.

 At least two Walmart stores temporarily stopped selling car seats in person even though Whitmer's measure does not prohibit their sale.
 Conservatives shared customers' photos of the stores' signs on social media.